cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 ## Steps for the admin user

+The following steps would be taken by an admin-level user, who has the ability to create and configure a database and to add secret values to a secret store.

 ### Provision Protected Resources (optional)

 If you already have a PostgreSQL server running and want to use that in this tutorial, please continue to [Setup and Configure protected resources](#setup-and-configure-protected-resources).